 Don’t let the sticks win.

-Prevention is, of course, easier than the cure and we’ve already mentioned a few examples above.
-We all love our dogs and naturally, we love to play with them, but there are alternatives to letting them run around with sticks.
+Prevention is, of course, easier than the cure, and we’ve already mentioned a few examples above.
+We all love our dogs, and naturally, we love to play with them, but there are alternatives to stick throwing.
 Balls and Frisbees are good, but the best substitute is to be more engaged with your dog and provide a better quality of walk including brain games and scent enrichment exercises

 Related First Aid For Dog Posts

 - Bees and Wasps